Lotaugo/lotaugo.github.io/index.md

 ### About Me

-Hi I'm Lotanna, a monitoring and evaluation officer.
+Hi I'm Lotanna, a Monitoring and Evaluation Officer of donor-funded public health programs - TB, HIV, COVID-19 & DAT.

 My research focuses on infectious disease modelling and surveillance.